 Medicines that can change your urine color include:

 The test involves only normal urination, and there is no discomfort.

-Normal urine may vary in color from almost colorless to dark yellow.
-Some foods (like beets and blackberries) may turn the urine a red color.
+Normal urine varies in color from almost colorless to dark yellow.
+Some foods, such as beets and blackberries, may turn urine red.